matoous/dzxcz/content/posts/2021_04/index.md

 I started building my personal knowledge base/wiki - [wiki.dzx.cz](https://wiki.dzx.cz/).
-The wiki is heavily inspired by [_Everything I know_](https://wiki.nikitavoloboev.xyz/) by Nikita Voloboev, although I initially planned to use [Notion](https://www.notion.so/) for the purpose it was missing sidebar for easy navigation.
+The wiki is heavily inspired by [_Everything I know_](https://wiki.nikitavoloboev.xyz/) by Nikita Voloboev, although I initially planned to use [Notion](https://www.notion.so/) for the purpose it is missing sidebar for easy navigation.

 April was in the name of sports.
 I finished with 27 active days for the total of 67 hours, keeping the bar high after Mallorca.
 My Achilles tendon is soar